momikey/rhea/doc/syntax-notes.md

 ## While loop

 The `while` loop is more general than `for`, but care must be taken.
-Remember that the condition is a boolean, and assignments (as is common in C) are not allowed.
+Remember that the condition is a boolean, and assignments are not allowed, unlike in C and C++.

 ```
 	while (score < 100)